Documentation

 3. Open the app, go to Settings → Backup → Restore.

 4. Pick the backup.
-If you used cloud, it will appear once you’ve signed in to the same cloud account.
+If you used Dropbox, it will appear once you’ve signed in to the same Dropbox account.
 If you used a local file, point Cashflow at it via the file picker.

 5. Confirm.
 The app loads your data and you’re back where you left off.